 Do you want to KonMari your home to get organised, but have zero clue how to set aside the time to take on such a mammoth project?

-I watched Marie Kondo’s Tidying Up series on Netflix earlier this year and wondered how on earth I could make it work for me as a busy mum of two young girls.
+I watched Marie Kondo’s Tidying Up series on Netflix and wondered how on earth I could make it work for me as a busy mum of two young girls.

 I do a little freelance work on the side, however I’m mostly a stay-at-home mum.
 The girls take up the vast majority of my time every single day, and by the evenings I am ready to flake out in front of the TV.